 \begin{itemize} \item \textbf{Region II} - \textbf{Perfect Hydro} The region about $\rho = 0$ is when the system is dominated by perfect fluid-like behaviour.
 In this region, the condensate and the anisotropy term quickly approach zero, and the system is solely governed by \eqref{Eq:TEq1}.
 The temperature is given by

 where $T_0$ is a positive constant at some initial time.

-\item \textbf{Region III} - \textbf{Viscous hydro} The region with vanishing condensate is characteristic of conformal Israel-Stewart formalism of Gubser flow \cite{Nopoush:2014qba,Denicol:2018pak}.
-In this regime, the system exhibits high viscosity with a very low temperature.
-The equation that governs this region is given by
+\item \textbf{Region III} - \textbf{Viscous hydro} The region with vanishing condensate is characteristic of the conformal Israel-Stewart formalism of Gubser flow \cite{Nopoush:2014qba,Denicol:2018pak}.
+In this regime, the system exhibits high viscosity at a very low temperature.
+The equation that governs this region reads